 - Adjust the projector's volume settings.

-- Press the A/V Mute button on the remote control to resume video and audio if they were temporarily stopped.
+- Press the A/V mute button on the projector remote control to resume video and audio if they were temporarily stopped.

 - Check your computer or video source to make sure the volume is turned up and the audio output is set for the correct source.

-- Check the audio cable connections between the projector and your video source.
+- Check the cable connection between the projector and your video source.

 - If you do not hear sound from an HDMI source, set the connected device to PCM output.

 - If you are using a Mac and you do not hear sound from an HDMI source, make sure your Mac supports audio through the HDMI port.
 If not, you need to connect an audio cable.

 - If you hear a hissing sound from your projector's speakers when projecting from a computer running Windows 10 over a network, you may need to adjust the Windows 10 sound properties:

 - Right-click the speaker icon in the Windows taskbar and select Sounds.

 - Click the Playback tab, select the playback device, and click Properties.

 - Click the Advanced tab, set the sample rate and bit depth setting to 16 bit, 44100 Hz (CD Quality), click Apply, and click OK.